Docs

 • dot — Compact dot-style progress with detailed failure diagnostics at the end

-When using TeamCity CI, combine teamcity with console reporter to see detailed test output alongside CI integration data.
+For TeamCity CI, combine the teamcity and console reporters so detailed test output appears alongside CI integration data.

 acton test --reporter console,teamcity